cweitz621/basic-hs-sa-tech-assessment-submission/README.md

 **To stop the server:** Press `Ctrl+C`

-#### 6. Set Up HubSpot Workflow for Breezy Subscriptions
+#### 6. Set Up Breezy Subscription Creation

+**Important**: The Breezy Subscriptions displayed in the admin panel can be created in two ways:

+**Option A: HubSpot Workflows (Recommended for API Call Management)**
+- Using HubSpot workflows to create subscriptions helps manage API call limits
+- Workflows run server-side in HubSpot, reducing the number of API calls from your application
+- This is the recommended approach if you're concerned about HubSpot API rate limits
-**Important**: The Breezy Subscriptions displayed in the admin panel are created by HubSpot workflows, not directly by this application.
-You need to set up a workflow in HubSpot that creates subscription records in the custom "Breezy Subscriptions" object.
+- Set up a workflow in HubSpot that creates subscription records in the custom "Breezy Subscriptions" object

+**Option B: Direct API Calls**
+- If preferred, you can create subscriptions directly via API calls from your application
+- This gives you more control but uses more API calls
+- You would need to add an endpoint to create subscription records using the HubSpot Custom Objects API
+- Example: `POST /crm/v3/objects/breezy_subscriptions` (using object ID `2-53381506`)

+**For this POC, we demonstrate Option A (workflows)** to show how you can reduce API call volume.
+In production, choose the approach that best fits your needs, rate limits, and control requirements.

-**Steps to Create the Workflow:**
+**Steps to Create the Workflow (Option A):**

 1. **Navigate to Workflows**:
    - Go to **Automation** → **Workflows** in your HubSpot account